askdurrant/JS-Slider/README.md

 * animSlide (default = false) - Sets the animation type to a slider (Possible values: true, false)
 * animFade (default = false) - Sets the animation type to a fader (Possible values: true, false)
 * anim (default = true) - Defines if you want animations to happen automatically (Possible values: true, false)
-* progress(default = false) - Defines if you want a progress bar to show which slide you are on (NOT AVAILABLE YET)
+* progress(default = false) - Defines if you want a progress bar to show which slide you are on (Possible values: true, false)

 Setup